Large Language Models for Limited Noisy Data: A Gravitational Wave Identification Study: Motivation Prediction

 To analyze data dominated by non-Gaussian and non-stationary noise, a model must satisfy two requirements: it must remain robust to localized heavy-tailed noise, and it must be able to extract coherent patterns that extend across time and frequency.
 Traditional neural networks like CNNs are limited in this setting because their feature extraction relies on localized convolution kernels \citep{2023CmPhy...6..212Z,2025FrPhy..2045301Z}.
 A typical convolution layer computes \citep{lecun2002gradient, goodfellow2016deep}

 where $I(x,y)$ is the input image, $w_{k}$ is the local kernel, $b_{k}$ is the bias, $(u,v)$ is the output location, and $\sigma(\cdot)$ is a nonlinear activation.
 Since each activation is dominated by a small neighborhood of pixels, any strong transient spike inside that neighborhood can overwhelm the representation, causing CNNs to misinterpret glitches as salient features.
 Meanwhile, the global waveform morphology, distributed across many time–frequency bins, may receive little weight.
+This effect is stronger for seconds long glitches.
+A CNN expands its receptive field by stacking layers, and at finite depth it still represents structures on multi second timescales by piecing together local features.
+If a glitch shows high energy or sharp edges in many local windows, these local responses can accumulate, and the model can easily interpret the result as a signal like pattern.
+This failure is not because the glitch is too short, but because it is long enough in time to keep activating local convolutional kernels.

 LLMs with tokenization \citep{2015arXiv150807909S} and self-attention \citep{vaswani2017attention} adopt a fundamentally different mechanism.
 The input time–frequency map $X$ is divided into $N$ non-overlapping patches $\{P_i\}$, each of which is mapped into a vector embedding: